Astrofriend's homepage

 If correct installed both shall give a "active" as answer.

-To get it to work you normally has to add a line in the chrony.conf file.
+To get it to work you normally has to add this line in the chrony.conf file.
 Place the line at the end of file.

 • sudo nano /etc/chrony/chrony.conf

-Sudo nano start a text editor.
-Copy and past the command above, right click and past.
-You can't use the mouse, use the arrows on the key board.
+Copy the command above.
+In terminal window you can't use the mouse, use the arrows on the key board, right click and past.

 Quit with Ctrl X, type Y (yes) and Enter to save.